 - This graph shows that we have considerably higher percentages of children with Communication and Interaction as their primary need, compared to Norfolk and National figures.
 This is to be expected as we expand our ASD Specialist Resource Base.
-It is also indicative of our focus in identifying speech and language difficulties in Early Years. - We have a significantly lower percentage of children with Cognition and Learning, or Social Emotional Mental Health as their primary difficulty. - We have a lower percentage of children who have not received specialist assessment of their learning needs.
+It is also indicative of our focus in identifying speech and language difficulties in Early Years. - We have a lower percentage of children who have not received specialist assessment of their learning needs.
 A specialist assessment could include external specialists or informal assessments from specialists within school.